Abel3047/TheEye/README.md

 🌪️ The Eye Almanac
 A Dynamic Storm Simulation Tool for Narrative Gameplay

-The Eye Almanac is a C# project that simulates the movement and behavior of colossal, never-ending hurricanes in a post-apocalyptic world ravaged by runaway fusion reactors and climate collapse.
+The Eye Almanac is a C# project that simulates the movement and behavior of colossal, never-ending hurricanes in a post-apocalyptic world ravaged by runaway weather engines and climate collapse.

 Designed for use alongside AboveVTT or other virtual tabletop tools, this middleware provides real-time data on storm behavior—turning environmental storytelling into a visceral, dynamic experience for players.

 🎮 Gameplay Purpose

-In the campaign world, the Eye of the Storm is both sanctuary and prison.
-Civilization survives only within its calm center, while the deadly Eye Wall outside makes escape nearly impossible.
+In the campaign world, The Eye is both sanctuary and prison.
+Civilization survives only within its calm center, while the deadly Wall outside makes escape nearly impossible.
 The Eye Almanac helps Dungeon Masters inject tension into sessions by:

 -Simulating Eye movement across the world map (6–18 km per in-game day).